awsdocs/aws-systems-manager-user-guide/doc_source/OpsCenter-remediating.md

 ## Remediating an OpsItem using a runbook<a name="OpsCenter-remediating-how-to"></a>

-When you run a Systems Manager Automation runbook from an OpsItem, you can run a simple version or you can choose the **Advanced configuration** option\.
-The **Advanced configuration** option opens the runbook in Systems Manager Automation, which provides several options for running the runbook\.

-![\[An OpsCenter runbook that uses Advanced Configuration and opens in Systems Manager Automation\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/OpsItems_automation_runbook_advanced.png)

-**Before you begin**
 Before you use an Automation runbook to remediate an OpsItem issue, do the following:
 + Verify that you have permission to run Systems Manager Automation runbooks\.
 For more information, see [Setting up Automation](automation-setup.md)\.
 + Collect resource\-specific ID information for the automation that you want to run\.
 For example, if you want to run an automation that restarts an EC2 instance, then you must specify the ID of the EC2 instance to restart\.

-**Note**
-For information about running an **Advanced configuration** runbook, see [Running automations](running-automations.md)\.

 **To run an Automation runbook to remediate an OpsItem issue**